Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 14. Under the whispering door by T.J.
 Klune

-Umder the Whispering door is no exception.
-It follows Wallace Price.
-A reaper comes to collect him from his own funeral.
+We follow Wallace Price.
+A reaper comes to collect him from his funeral.
 But instead of taking him directly to the afterlife, leads him to a tea shop in a small village.

 Hugo runs the teashop but is also the ferryman to souls who need to cross over.
 But Wallace isn't ready to abandon the life he barely lived.

-This book deals with so many heavy topics such as death, grief and loss.
+This book deals with heavy topics such as death, grief and loss.
 But despite such heavy topics this is a light-hearted, comforting read.
 T.J.
 Klune uses laughter, emotions and romance to it.

-If you're looking for mlm Fantasy books you should definitely pick up T.J Klune's work.
-For even more mlm Fantasy recommendations - check out this blog post for even more mlm fantasy books.
+If you’re looking for queer Fantasy books you should definitely pick up T.J Klune’s work.
+For even more mlm Fantasy recommendations – check out this blog post for even more mlm fantasy books.

 15. The Jasmine Throne by Tasha Suri